Edinburgh-Genome-Foundry/codon-usage-tables/README.md

 Codon usage tables for various organisms, in CSV format
 --------------------------------------------------------

-This repository contains simple CSV files of the codon usage of various organisms, meant to be used by codon optimization software.
-All files are of the form
+This repository contains simple CSV files (in [``data/tables/``](https://github.com/Edinburgh-Genome-Foundry/codon-usage-tables/tree/master/data/tables)) of the codon usage of various organisms, meant to be used by codon optimization software.
+All files in are of the form

 ```
 amino_acid,codon,relative_frequency